isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stain-a-playset/index.md

 Oil-based stains provide a thick coating for the wood.
 It offers the wood prolonged protection.
 On the other hand, water-based stains dont offer long-term protection.
 With the water-based stain, youll need to stain yearly or after every two years.

-Check out my article on the [best stain to use on a swing set](https://pestpolicy.com/best-stain-for-swing-set/).
-If youre in a hurry, you can use my [top pick](https://www.amazon. com/dp/B00MDVLMGK/? tag=p-policy-20) on this article.
+Check out my article on the [best stain to use on a swing set](https://pestpolicy.com/best-stain-for-swing-set/).If youre in a hurry, you can use my [top pick](https://www.amazon.com/dp/B00MDVLMGK/?tag=p-policy-20)on this article.
 The product is a combination of stain and sealer.

 Before staining the playset check whether its pre-stained.
 This aspect helps you to know the color option to choose.